akbad/Beehive/lib/pollen/cleanup/README.md

             > Note any symlinked directories would also cause an infinite loop in this step if `path_to.serena_projects` was a descendant of theirs.

-    2. Identify stale/expired memory file using the file's modification time (`st_mtime`)
+    2. Identify stale memory files using the file's modification time (`st_mtime`)
-    3. Move stale/expired memory files to trash, *preserving project structure* for easy search & recovery of trashed memories if needed.
+    3. Move stale memory files to trash, *preserving project structure* for easy search & recovery of trashed memories if needed.

-        - For example, upon moving to trash, a memory file at `~/code/my-project/.serena/memories/expired-memory.md` would be written to `.wax/trash/serena/my-project/expired-memory.md`
+        - For example, upon moving to trash, a memory file at `~/code/my-project/.serena/memories/stale-memory.md` would be written to `.wax/trash/serena/my-project/stale-memory.md`

 #### memory-mcp

-- **Storage model**: JSONL file at ** `~/.memory-mcp/memory.jsonl`
+- **Storage model:** JSONL file at `~/.memory-mcp/memory.jsonl`

 - **Implementation:**